liferay/liferay-docs/discover/portal/articles/100-web-experience-management/05-organizing-content-with-tags-and-categories/00-organizing-content-with-tags-and-categories-intro.markdown

 editing an existing asset.
 If you click on the *Metadata* section of the form when creating or editing an asset, you'll find an interface for adding tags and categories.
-If no categories are available to be added to the asset (e.g., if no categories have been created), the *Select* option won't appear.
+If no categories are available to be added to the asset (e.g., if no categories have been created), the *Select* option doesn't appear.

 ![Figure 1: Here is the Web Content application's metadata section.](../../../images/web-content-categorization.png)

 +$$$

-**Note:** You'll notice in figure 1 above that there is also a *Priority* field for web content.
+**Note:** You'll notice in Figure 1 above that there is also a *Priority* field for web content.
 This field is not related to categories and tags, but rather, specifies the order in which the web content article is listed when displayed in the Asset Publisher.
 To learn more about the Asset Publisher, see the